Fuji X-T1 vs Olympus OM-D E-M1 Low ISO Comparison (ISO 200-800)

 Finally, ISO 6400 is X-T1’s RAW limit and this is where the biggest difference between the two cameras can be observed.
 The Fuji X-T1 loses quite a bit of dynamic range at ISO 6400 – colors on the lower part of the ship disappear and there is lots of noise throughout the image, with visible patches of artifacts.
 There is about 1.5 stops of difference between the two cameras.
 Take a look at how ISO 6400 on the Fuji X-T1 compares to ISO 12800 on the Nikon Df:

 As you can see, even a stop higher, the Df still looks better.
 Not only does it retain colors better, but it also has smaller/finer grain.
 The Df definitely looks worse at ISO 25600 though, so the difference is roughly between 1.5 and 1.7 stops.

-The above comparison is a good test that shows how two similar resolution, but different size sensors compare at pixel level.
+The above comparison is a good test that shows how two similar resolutions, but different size sensors compare at the pixel-level.
 As you can see, the Fuji X-T1 with its APS-C sensor performs very well at low ISOs, but starts to suffer at ISO 800 and above.
 The Nikon Df has superb pixel-level performance and its strength is seen at higher ISOs – at ISO 6400, the Nikon Df is over a stop better.
 Sadly, the X-T1 cannot go beyond ISO 6400 with RAW files, so we cannot provide further comparisons at even higher ISO levels.